-Facebook whistleblower alleges executives misled investors about climate and covid hoaxes in new SEC complaints
+Facebook whistleblower alleges executives misled investors about climate, covid hoaxes in new SEC complaints

 The education of Frances Haugen: How the Facebook whistleblower learned to use data as a weapon from years in tech

 Facebook rebranded itself as Meta last year, after Haugen left the company and went public as a whistleblower.
-The company continues to remove false claims about vaccines, and that it has worked to elevate “authoritative information” about both climate change and public health, Meta spokesman Drew Pusateri said.
+The company continues to remove false claims about vaccines and has worked to elevate “authoritative information” about climate change and public health, Meta spokesman Drew Pusateri said.

 “There are no one-size-fits-all solutions to stopping the spread of misinformation, but we’re committed to building new tools and policies to combat it,” Pusateri told The Post in a statement.

-For years Democrats have criticized social networks over what they argue is a negligent approach to misinformation about public health, democracy and the environment.
-The White House last year pressured Facebook to do more to address vaccine misinformation, a push that cumulated in President Biden telling reporters “they’re killing people.”
+For years, Democrats have criticized social networks over what they argue is a negligent approach to misinformation about public health, democracy and the environment.
+The White House last year pressured Facebook to do more to address vaccine misinformation, a push that culminated in President Biden telling reporters “they’re killing people.”
 But despite public fireworks, policymakers and regulators in the interim have taken little action to rein in the proliferation of falsehoods online, in part because many proposals targeting misinformation risk running afoul of the First Amendment.

 Haugen’s lawyers have sidestepped this concern by focusing their complaints on corporate interests: whether the company has lied to investors.

-Nathaniel Persily, a professor at Stanford Law School and director of the Stanford Cyber Policy Center called the strategy a “creative” approach to the problem.
+Nathaniel Persily, a professor at Stanford Law School and director of the Stanford Cyber Policy Center, called the strategy a “creative” approach to the problem.
 “You cannot pass a law in the U.S. banning disinformation,” Persily said.
 “So what can you do?
 You can hold the platforms accountable to promises they make.
 Those promises could be made to users, to the government, to shareholders.”

-While the SEC has not publicly commented on the status of Haugen’s complains, the agency has signaled a “very strong enforcement stance” under Democratic chairman Gary Gensler, said Jane Norberg, who headed the SEC’s whistleblower program until April and is now a partner at Arnold & Porter, a law firm that specializes in business regulation.
-(Haugen sought whistleblower protection from the SEC, which could protect her from retaliation from Facebook.)
-The agency has broadly been clear that companies need to make clear and accurate disclosures to investors, Norberg said.
+While the SEC has not publicly commented on the status of Haugen’s complaints, the agency has signaled a “very strong enforcement stance” under Democratic Chairman Gary Gensler, said Jane Norberg, who headed the SEC’s whistleblower program until April and is now a partner at Arnold & Porter, a law firm that specializes in business regulation.
+(Haugen sought whistleblower protection from the SEC, which could shield her from retaliation by Facebook.)
+The agency has been broadly clear that companies need to make clear and accurate disclosures to investors, Norberg said.

 “If the company says one thing to investors, but internal documents show that what they were saying is untrue, that could be something the SEC would look at,” she said.